omniahass/phaseTransition_expData_dt/docs/HEAL_pipeline_integration.md

 ## **Outlier rejection is not enabled — in either version**

 The DTI class offers four outlier-detection methods.
 The inherited script calls one of them and then never passes the result to the fit, so it is computed and discarded; every volume is used.
-The Python version does not implement outlier rejection at all, which keeps the two consistent.
+The Python version does not implement outlier rejection at all.
+Both implementations are consistent for now

-Turning it on is an open analysis decision rather than a fix: it would change the numbers, the four methods reject different volumes, and anything already processed would need reprocessing to stay comparable.

 **Reproducibility: what could differ from Gabrielle’s results**

-Ordered by how much I would want to check them before trusting a number.
+Ordered by how much I would want to check them:

 **The pipeline as a whole has not been compared against her outputs   \[CHECK FIRST\]**